vigneshavm/Interview-questions/react.md

 ## Error Handling in Components

-Use **Error Boundaries** in class components to catch JavaScript errors in child components.
+- Use **Error Boundaries** in class components to catch JavaScript errors in child components.
+- Error boundaries only work in class components,
+- but you can wrap functional components in an error boundary HOC or use libraries like react-error-boundary.

 ```jsx
 class ErrorBoundary extends React.Component {